 Create Purchase Orders for Components

-- Select the Variant(s) and create a Purchase Order (or Transfer Order by selecting the arrow) for the Replenishment recommendation amount.
-A new Purchase Order is generated to the Destination Warehouse selected.
+Select the Variant(s) and create a Purchase Order (or Transfer Order by selecting the arrow) for the Replenishment recommendation amount.
+A new Purchase Order will be generated to the Destination Warehouse selected.
 Vendor Attributes are populated from Catalog > Vendor Attributes.

 Note: For Bundles, the ‘increase stock’ feature only increases the stock of the components from the received purchase order.
 The respective stock of bundle(s) will not be adjusted by Inventory Planner.